The way people approach finances psychologically and their relationship with money can be very different.

 Making your savings automatic, though, is a way to get around this problem.
 Instead of leaving it to your mood, get your bank to harvest part of your pay and automatically set it aside elsewhere.
 It might sound like a trivial thing, but a relationship with money can make all the difference in the world.

 Another thing you can try doing is repairing abundance mantras to yourself.
 Here, you simply repeat a phrase like “I will always have more money” whenever you feel like you don’t have enough.
 It might sound silly, but, again, it can really help.

 As you go through life, you’ll inevitably have to make expenses.
 Costs add up, and nobody can avoid them forever.

-But it’s worth pointing out that you’re not just a passive recipient of mounting bills.
+But a relationship with money is worth pointing out that you’re not just a passive recipient of mounting bills.
 Instead, you’re an active agent, able to change your destiny.